 Other signs are smaller leaves, a leggy plant with sparse growth that may grow towards the light, and slow or stunted growth.
 Also, it will take longer for the soil to dry, leaves may drop, and any variegated pothos will lack proper coloration.

-Grow your pothos in bright, indirect light.
+Grow your pothos in bright, indirect light (with 10,000 to 20,000 lux).
 If your apartment doesn’t receive enough, go for artificial grow lights.

 b.
 Too much light